hrokr/Recipies/banana_bread.md

 Oven to 350.
 Grease loaf pan

 Add the wet ingredients and mix.
-Creaming the butter is great as is melting it mostly or mixing with hands.
+Creaming the butter is great, as is melting it mostly or mixing with hands.
 Add in dry ingredients.

-Back about 50 min.
+Bake about 50 min.
 Toothpick test